 - Serve as role models to the University of Rochester community and the Greater Rochester area by supporting the mission of the University through innovative relationships with organizations throughout our institution and the community.

-- Create opportunities for Emerging Leaders to interact within the University and the Greater Rochester community
+- Create opportunities for Emerging Leaders to interact within the University with regard to leadership hires and policy changes.

 - Increase membership and membership involvement (i.e. volunteers for committees, events, and meetings).